-The maritime injury lawyers at Trueb & Beard, LLC, have over eight decades of combined experience representing crewmen injured in vessel crane accidents.
+The maritime injury lawyers at Trueb Berne & Beard, LLP, have over eight decades of combined experience representing crewmen injured in vessel crane accidents.
 They have recovered millions of dollars in compensation for seriously injured crewmen injured by defective cranes and unsafe crane operation.

 In serious crane accident cases, it is important to begin the safety investigation into the cause of the accident and how it could have been prevented as soon as possible.
 The equipment involved in the accident should be preserved as evidence and the statements of the crane operator and crewman that witnessed the accident should be taken and deposed.
 The area and equipment should be photographed and videotaped.
 Copies of all crane maintenance records should be preserved.
 Failure to conduct an early investigation can result in the equipment being lost and memories failing.

 Let us put our experience handling maritime crane injury accidents to work for you.
 Contact us online or call 907-802-4559 for a free initial consultation about your rights to compensation under federal maritime law.